PROTECT YOUR FINANCES: Important Fraud Tips

 - Closely monitor your bank statements

-For more information on Identity Theft, tips and resources, click here.
+Visit our Identity Protection Page for more information on Identity Theft, tips and resources.

 Central Valley Community Bank will never advise a customer via email.
 If you are uncertain of any email that you receive, which appears to be sent from, or on behalf of, Central Valley Community Bank, please contact our Customer Service Department at (800) 298-1775.
 You may provide a copy of the wording to Customer Service, but please delete any sensitive data.